Abrasive Resistant Rubber Washers

 Abrasion is the term referring to the ‘wear’ caused on material when it comes into physical contact with another object or surface.
 Abrasive resistant solid rubber is manufactured using a high-quality natural rubber, used in physically demanding applications and environments, offering extremely high resilience to wear and tear and used to provide a solution to mechanical impact damage, scraping, grinding and corrosion.

-Washers are a flat ring (comprising of an outer diameter (OD), internal diameter (ID) and the thickness) cut from a sheet or roll of material, which is placed between two surfaces creating a level surface, acting as a spacer or between a nut/bolt to spread the pressure when tightened.
+Solid rubber washers are a flat ring (comprising of an outer diameter (OD), internal diameter (ID) and the thickness) cut from a sheet or roll of material, which is placed between two surfaces creating a level surface, acting as a spacer or between a nut/bolt to spread the pressure when tightened.
 They are also used in a number of vibration dampening, sealing and insulating applications.

 For information on Abrasive Resistant Rubber Washers please complete the following quick enquiry or call us on +44(0)1384 252555.